 - How proficient are they?
 Do they have the skills required to use your app in a self-serve model?

 - How many decision-makers are involved when selecting a tool from your category?
-For example, our previous startup HeadReach could be used by a single team member.
-Conversely, Encharge needs the approval of pretty much everybody on the marketing team, as well as input from the development team.
+For example, our previous startup, HeadReach, could be used by a single team member.
+Conversely, Encharge needs the approval of pretty much everybody on the marketing team, as well as input from the development team and the C-level.

 Once you know who exactly you want to target, this approach to choosing your onboarding process gets much, much easier.